zubinchopra/portaldocs/portal-sdk/templates/top-blades-menublade.md

 * Dynamically changing the default selected item

-    If on load you want to take the user to a different menu item by default, you can specify the `defaultId` as part of the constructor options.
+    If  you want to take the user to a different menu item by default, you can specify the `defaultId` as part of the constructor options.

 * Hide the search box